wdi-sg/gitbook-2018/05-express/express-intro/01npm.md

 | ^4.8.5 | Any version “compatible with 4.8.5″.
 This will call versions up to the next major version like 5.0.0.
 Could break your application if there are major differences in the next major version. |
 | ^1.2 | Any version compatible with 1.2 |

-Now when working with a team if you ever encounter a scenario where a package may be behaving differently for different developers, you know to check the dependency versions in the package.json files.
+Now when working with a team if you ever encounter a scenario where a package may be behaving differently for different developers, you know to check the dependency versions in the `package.json` files.
 Also, when updating a package you should check to see if there are any breaking changes mentioned in the version documentation.

 #### Updating a package

 Did someone mention updating a package?
-To update a package you simply run the command `npm update <package name>`.
+To update a package you simply run the command `yarn update <package name>`.
 Pretty intuitive, eh?

 ***note:*** Not all dependencies we use are used by the application in production.
 Whenever we need a dependency that will only be used in our development environment, say a package that helps with js linting, we will add that dependency to a `devDependencies` attribute in our package.json.
-This type of installation can be done with the command `npm i --save --dev <package name>`.
+This type of installation can be done with the command `yarn add <package name> --dev`.

 ## Using .gitignore
-Node will install many large files to the node_modules folder.
+Node will install many large files to the `node_modules` folder.
 We don't want nor need to push these to our GitHub repo!
-Whoever takes our project can run `npm install` after cloning our repo and run with it.
+Whoever takes our project can run `yarn install` after cloning our repo and run with it.
 So what can we do?

 We can make use of a hidden file called .gitignore - inside which we specify what files and folders we would like Git to not track and hence, not push to GitHub.